TK1975/govHackServiceCatalogue/README.md

 # Service Catalogue
-This is an catalogue of government services.
+This is a catalogue of government services.
 It is intended that this catalogue be used to assist in the development of tools and software to assist the public in discovering and accessing government services and information, however further alternative - perhaps unconsidered - uses are encouraged.

 Currently the information is being edited directly as JSON text files.
 While it is expected the JSON text file representation will continue, tools to assist users in creating the information are being developed.